cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/network_device_list.md

   in the IP address range 192.25.18.n, issue the following request: GET /dna/intent/api/v1/network- device?hostname=myhost.&managementIpAddress=192.25.18..
   If id parameter is provided with comma separated ids, it will return the list of network-devices for the given ids and ignores the other request parameters.
+You can also specify offset & limit to get the required list.
 ---

 # dnacenter_network_device_list (Data Source)